sveltia/sveltia-cms/README.md

 ### Working with a local Git repository

-Sveltia CMS has simplified the local repository workflow by removing the need for additional configuration (the `local_backend` property) and a proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).
+Sveltia CMS has simplified the local repository workflow by removing the need for additional configuration (the `local_backend` property) and a proxy server (`netlify-cms-proxy-server` or `decap-server`), thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).

 Basically there are only two differences from Netlify/Decap CMS: you don’t need to run the proxy server, and you need to select your project folder in the browser instead.
 Here are the detailed steps: